open-telemetry/opentelemetry-specification/specification/trace/api.md

 create a `SpanContext`.
 This functionality MUST be fully implemented in the API, and SHOULD NOT be overridable.

+The API MAY expose the functionality of `SpanContext` directly on the `Span` without a separate type.

 ### Retrieving the TraceId and SpanId

 The API MUST allow retrieving the `TraceId` and `SpanId` in the following forms: